L00162879/lyit-perf-bcp/README.md

 ## Test workbench
 A representation of our benchmark workbench is below.
-Visual Studio Code was used to implement the Terraform and Bicep scripts.
+Visual Studio Code was used to implement the Bicep scripts.
 Then Azure Cloud Shell was used to execute the scripts.
 <p align="center">
   <img alt ="Test workbench" width="275" height="175" src="/media/test-workbench.png">
 </p>